mariasupinska/Algorithms/README.md

 ### Kruskal's Algorithm
 The program implements a greedy algorithm for finding a minimum spanning tree (MST) which connects together all the vertices of a connected and undirected graph.

-To learn more about how the algorithm works: [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm).
+To learn more about how the algorithm works: [Kruskal's algorithm Wikipedia](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm).

+### DFS
+The program implements a Depth First Search algorithm for traversing or searching a graph or tree data structure.
+Starting at the root node of a tree it explores as far down as possible along each branch before backtracking.
+It is also checked whether the given undirected graph (without cycles) is connected.

+To learn more about how the algorithm works: [Depth-first search Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search).